devhpes/memorygame-udacityfend/README.md

 Anybody Can Contribute

 # How to play
-Download the repo and simply open index.html file.
+Download the repo and simply open index.html file or Play online https://devhpes.github.io/memorygame-udacityfend/